Massage Therapy:

 Reflexology: Reflexology is a type of massage that involves applying different amounts of pressure to the feet.
 It’s based on a theory that these body parts are connected to certain organs and body systems.

 Lymphatic Drainage Massage: Lymphatic drainage massage is a form of gentle massage that encourages the movement of lymph fluids around the body.
 The fluid in the lymphatic system helps remove waste and toxins from the tissues.
-The pressure is very light.
+The pressure is very light as the lymph system is just under the skin.
+Lymphatic work does not reach the muscle.

 Craniosacral Therapy: Craniosacral therapy is a gentle, hands-on treatment technique that encourages the body to heal itself.
 This therapy gently encourages the production and distribution of the cerebrospinal fluid.
 During a session the therapist will monitor the craniosacral rhythm.
 To achieve balance, the therapist may induce a still point to momentarily stop the rhythm, which allows the body to self regulate and encourage a more balanced flow.
 This is a very supportive treatment for addressing emotional trauma.